 How to Book The Driskill

 If you are looking for a truly bone-chilling experience, guests can book the same room as the brides: room 525.
 Any standard room at the Driskill (including room 525) is bookable with World of Hyatt points.
-This category 5 property will cost you 20,000 points per night.
+This category 5 property will cost you 20,000 points per night on standard nights.
 Or book a suite for 32,000 points per night.
+Now that Hyatt has implemented peak/off-peak pricing, awards will vary between 17,000 and 23,000 points per night.

 How to Earn Hyatt Points